Overview

 Requirements:

-cd entity-service docker-compose up -d && docker-compose logs -f
+cd search-service docker-compose up -d && docker-compose logs -f

 Then, from the root directory, launch the service: